nunchuk-io/nunchuk-desktop/README.md

 # Build guideline

-Follow this document to build the application for your platform.
+Follow this document to build the Nunchuk desktop application for your platform.

 # Tools
 **Qt libraries and Qt Creator**